deepal/node-dukpt/README.md

 This the NodeJS implementation of DUKPT based on the vanilla javascript implementation of **IDTech** DUKPT encryption/decryption.
 This module provides Dukpt encryption using either 3DES or AES schemes.

+> Please note that AES encryption/decryption is currently only supported with NodeJS versions 6.x.x and above due to few limitations which will be addressed soon in a next release.

 Don't hesitate to report any bugs in the [Github Repository!](https://github.com/dpjayasekara/node-dukpt).
 Many thanks to @jamiesoncj for providing resources.

-> AES support is currently available only for NodeJS versions 6.x.x or above due to some limitations which will be addressed soon.

 ### Installing